-It is Winter Solstice (冬至) today, the day with the shortest sunlight, as I start writing this piece as an introduction to Floating Projects’ mysterious film discussion of a 1961 ghost-story film.
+It is Winter Solstice (冬至) today, the day with the shortest sunlight, as I start writing this piece as an introduction to Floating Projects’ mysterious film discussion of a 1961 ghost-story film by Hector Rodriguez.

 feature image: a scene from Ingmar Bergman's Fanny & Alexamder (1982).

 In European traditions, telling ghost stories at Christmas is part of a broader cultural practice to cope with shortening daily sunlight into the dark, cold winter.
-Christmas and Winter Solstice were linked because early Christians in the Roman period chose December 25th to celebrate Jesus’ birth (estimating 9 months of pregnancy from the Immaculate Conception of Jesus on 25th March).
+Christmas and the winter solstice were linked because early Christians in the Roman period chose December 25th to celebrate Jesus’ birth (estimating 9 months from the Immaculate Conception of Jesus on 25th March, reportedly).
 By the 4th century, the celebration of Jesus' birth on December 25th became widespread in Rome.
-This aligns with the existing pagan winter solstice festivals such as Saturnalia and the birth of the Unconquered Sun, that is, the light of the world, as days are getting longer after winter solstice.
-Early Christmas customs also incorporated other hope-bearing pagan traditions like feasting, gift-giving, and the use of evergreens (plants like holly, ivy and firs) for Christmas decorations, suggesting resilience against winter’s darkness and the arrival of spring.
+This aligns with the existing pagan winter solstice festivals such as Saturnalia and the birth of the Unconquered Sun, emphasizing the light of the world overcoming darkness, as days are getting longer after the winter solstice.
+Early Christmas customs also incorporated other hope-bearing pagan traditions like feasting, gift-giving, and the use of evergreens (plants like holly, ivy and firs) for decorations, suggesting resilience against winter’s darkness and the arrival of spring.

-The pagan side of the ghost-story-telling tradition rests on the belief that the Winter Solstice is that moment when the veil between the human and other worlds are thinning to allow the supernatural and the spirits of the dead to roam in the long, dark nights of the world of the living.
-[1] This reminds me so much of the 14th day of the 7th month in the Lunar calendar, when the gate of the underworld opens and the non-living dead crawls back to the world to get fed and to snatch those alive to join them.
+The pagan side of the ghost-story-telling tradition rests on the belief that Winter Solstice is that moment when the veil between the human and other worlds are thinning to allow the supernatural and the spirits of the dead to roam in the long, dark nights of the world of the living.
+[1] This reminds me of the 14th day of the 7th month in the Lunar calendar, when the gate of the underworld opens and the non-living crawls back to the world to get fed and to snatch those alive to join them – except that in southern part of China, Taiwan and Hong Kong, the focus is xxx in the form of a large scale gathering, a collective sacrificial ceremony to calm the dead and to ward off disasters, including praying (for the living), thanks-giving (to the gods that protect), purifying (a place), and pacifying (with the dead and the deities), a practice called “dajiao” (打醮).
+By comparison, the ghost-story-telling tradition in the West is about a short-lived attempt to cross the border to the other worlds rather than to strengthen the boundaries in our local practice.

-In the UK, ghost stories as a Christmas-time tradition was popularized in the Victorian time in the 19th century, notably with Charles Dicken’s work A Christmas Carol (1843).
-But the practice started at least a century before it became a popular practice in the Victorian time, when supernatural spirits were still considered a topic of serious scientific examination.
-[2] A key reference to sitting around the fire to tell ghost story is the book Round about our coal fire: or, Christmas entertainments.
+In the UK, ghost stories as a Christmas-time tradition was popularized in the Victorian time in the 19th century (1837-1901), epitomized by Charles Dicken’s work A Christmas Carol (1843), among others, in which a lonely rich miser was shown his past, present and future Christmas by the spirit of an old business partner, rounding up in a note of moral goodwill celebrated.
+But the practice started at least a century earlier, when supernatural spirits were still considered a topic of serious scientific examination.
+[2] A key reference to sitting around the fire to tell ghost story from that period is the book Round about our coal fire: or, Christmas entertainments.
 (1732-34) [3] There is, of course, widespread citing of the character Prince Mamillius in Shakespeare's The Winter's Tale (1609-1611/1623) who says,

 “A sad tale’s best for winter.
 I have one